Skip to main content

 How Does Poor Sleep Disrupt Hormonal Balance?

 Sleep is the primary period of hormonal regulation and repair for the entire body.
-During the deep, slow-wave stages of sleep, the body actively suppresses cortisol production while simultaneously promoting the release of (GH).
+During the deep, slow-wave stages of sleep, the body actively suppresses cortisol production while simultaneously promoting the release of growth hormone (GH).
 This inverse relationship is critical.
 Growth hormone is profoundly restorative, facilitating tissue repair, modulating metabolism, and supporting immune health.

 Fragmented or insufficient sleep disrupts this cycle.
 It elevates nighttime cortisol levels and suppresses the crucial GH surge.
 This imbalance accelerates cellular aging, impairs recovery, and contributes to the metabolic dysregulation often seen with chronic sleep deprivation.
 The feeling of being unrested is a direct reflection of this lost restorative opportunity at a hormonal level.